-EXPLANATION - Matter in bolded italics is new: matter between brackets fomitted material is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets femitted material is material to be omitted.

-AN ACT relating to incarcerated persons; requiring the Department of Education to adopt regulations that establish a statewide program of education for incarcerated persons and to coordinate with and assist school districts in operating programs of education for incarcerated persons; creating in the State Treasury the Fund for Programs of Education for Incarcerated Persons; authorizing school districts to operate programs of education for incarcerated under certain circumstances; procedures if a manager or warden excludes from a facility or institution a person employed by a school district to operate a program of education for incarcerated persons in the facility or institution; authorizing the University and Community College System of Nevada to offer courses that lead to a postsecondary degree for incarcerated persons; providing free tuition to certain incarcerated persons under certain conditions; waiving the registration fees of certain incarcerated persons; making various changes to provisions relating to credits against the sentence of an offender; and providing other matters properly relating thereto.
+AN ACT relating to incarcerated persons; requiring the Department of Education to adopt regulations that establish a statewide program of education for incarcerated persons and to coordinate with and assist school districts in operating programs of education for incarcerated persons; creating in the State Treasury the Fund for Programs of Education for Incarcerated Persons; authorizing school districts to operate programs of education for incarcerated circumstances; under persons certain procedures if a manager or warden excludes from a facility or institution a person employed by a school district to operate a program of education for incarcerated persons in the facility or institution; authorizing the University and Community College System of Nevada to offer courses that lead to a postsecondary degree for incarcerated persons; providing free tuition to certain incarcerated persons under certain conditions; waiving the registration fees of certain incarcerated persons; making various changes to provisions relating to credits against the sentence of an offender; revising the provisions governing the manner in which prisoners may be released from jail when the jail becomes overcrowded; and providing other matters properly relating thereto.